Modelling two-dimensional droplet rebound off deep fluid baths

-The DNS framework for this work has been designed using the Basilisk open-source code infrastructure \citep{popinet2009accurate,popinet2015quadtree}, using a finite volume discretisation scheme and second order adaptive in time and space capabilities which benefit the multi-scale nature of the problem.
-The interplay between inertial, capillary and viscous forces make the target problem particularly challenging, with Basilisk a particularly suitable choice in this context in view of its versatile setup \citep{popinet2018numerical}.
-Variations of our implementation have been used successfully in the past within an axisymmetric formulation as part of studies of impacting superhydrophobic solids \citep{galeano2021capillary} and, more recently, liquid drops \citep{alventosa2023inertio}, with the present implementation representing a two-dimensional counterpart constructed to enable reduced-dimensional model comparisons.
-While previous multi-methodological investigations contained rigorous validation efforts, we have consolidated our confidence in the robustness of our code in the present configuration as well.
-Both trajectory metrics and detailed information such as gas film thickness, anticipated to be of $\mathcal{O}(1)\ \mu$m based on the recent work of \cite{tang2019bouncing}, have been monitored in view of reaching mesh independence to a suitable level of accuracy.
-This required the usage of a dedicated non-coalescence setup \citep{sanjay2023drop}, which ensures no artificial merging of the drop and pool occurs owing to grid resolution limitations.
+The DNS framework for this study has been designed using the Basilisk open-source code infrastructure \cite{popinet2009accurate,popinet2015quadtree}, using a finite volume discretisation scheme and second order adaptive in time and space capabilities which benefit the multi-scale nature of the problem.
+The interplay between inertial, capillary and viscous forces make the target problem especially challenging, with Basilisk a particularly suitable choice in this context in view of its versatile setup \cite{popinet2018numerical}.
+Variations of our implementation have been used successfully in the past within an axisymmetric formulation as part of studies of impacting superhydrophobic solids \cite{galeano2021capillary} and, more recently, liquid drops \cite{alventosa2023inertio}, with the present implementation representing a two-dimensional counterpart constructed to enable reduced-dimensional model comparisons with the deformable droplet model proposed in Section~\ref{sect:Model}.
+While previous multi-methodological investigations contained rigorous validation efforts, we have established the robustness of our code in the present configuration as well.
+Both trajectory metrics and detailed information such as gas film thickness, anticipated to be of $\mathcal{O}(1)\ \mu$m based on the recent experimental work of Tang \textit{et al} \cite{tang2019bouncing}, have been monitored in view of reaching mesh independence to a suitable level of accuracy.
+This required the usage of a dedicated non-coalescence setup \cite{sanjay2023drop}, which ensures no artificial merging of the drop and pool occurs owing to grid resolution limitations.
 This required the testing of minimum cell sizes down to sub-micron scales.